Rockway and North Pelham Presbyterian Churches are a two-point charge and share a minister, Reverend Jacob Lee.

 As congregations, we help support the following social services and charities within our community and throughout the world:

 Children Believe supports children in need around the world and by helping the children, the whole community is aided.
-North Pelham Willing Workers support two children in Burkina Faso, African and Rockway Presbyterian Church Women support one child in Nicaragua.
+North Pelham Willing Workers support two children in Burkina Faso, Africa and Rockway Presbyterian Church Women support one child in Nicaragua.

 Lincoln Community Care also assists in the delivery of social services in the Town of Lincoln.
 Rockway Church has a mitten tree to collect mittens, hats, scarves and toys during the month of November to support this worthy cause.

 Open Arms Mission in Welland started as a food bank, but has grown into a multi-faceted ministry to meet the physical and spiritual needs of the community.
-Rockway has a harvest table at Thanksgiving to collect canned goods and fresh produce for this mission.
-Rockway collects Canadian Tire money throughout the year.
-The churches also make a contribution through a collection organized by the WMS annually.

 Niagara Christian Gleaners in Smithville takes surplus produce, processes it into nutritional vegetable mixes and fruit snacks and then distributes it worldwide wherever the need is greatest.
 Both churches and the WMS made cash donations to this mission in 2019 at our Mission Awareness Service.